samvrlewis/samlewis.me/content/2017/06/understanding-bitcoin.md

 As someone relatively new to the space, I found myself hungry to understand the mechanics of how Bitcoin works.
 Luckily, because Bitcoin is decentralised and peer to peer by its nature, anyone is able to develop a client that conforms to the protocol.
 In order to get a greater appreciation of how Bitcoin works, I decided to write my own small toy Bitcoin client that was able to publish a transaction to the Bitcoin blockchain.

 This post walks through the process of creating a minimally viable Bitcoin client that can create a transaction and submit it to the Bitcoin peer to peer network so that it is included in the Blockchain.
-If you'd rather just read the raw code, feel free to check out my [Github repo](https://github.com/samvrlewis/simple-bitcoin).
+If you'd rather just read the raw code, feel free to check out my [Github repo](https://github.com/samvrlewis/simple-bitcoin). <iframe src="https://ghbtns.com/github-btn.html?user=samvrlewis&repo=simple-bitcoin&type=star&count=true" frameborder="0" scrolling="0" width="170px" height="20px"></iframe>

 ## Address generation